Colorado Springs is a quick, scenic drive away from Denver and one of visitors’ favorite destinations. Read more

 There’s at least one Colorado museum for every member of your vacation party: Collections from artists the world over, artifacts from Colorado’s ancient and not so ancient history, and niche museums for lovers of dinosaurs, pioneer history, skiing, mountaineering, mountain biking, quilting, aircraft, mining and much more.

-Art museums in Colorado run from high-profile and architecturally marvelous institutions with major exhibitions, like the Denver Art Museum, Colorado Springs Fine Art Center and Museum of Contemporary Art Denver, to smaller but still stellar collections like the Leanin’ Tree Museum and Sculpture Garden of Western Art, Museo de las Americas, Aspen Art Museum and the Loveland Museum/Gallery.
+Art museums in Colorado run from high-profile and architecturally marvelous institutions with major exhibitions, like the Denver Art Museum, Colorado Springs Fine Art Center and Museum of Contemporary Art Denver, to smaller but still stellar collections like the Museo de las Americas, Aspen Art Museum and the Loveland Museum/Gallery.

-In spring 2012, fans of Colorado history will have a beautiful new attraction to visit when the Colorado History Center opens in downtown Denver with three stories of exhibitions packed with gold mining, Wild West, Spanish American War, Ancestral Puebloan, 10th Mountain Division and other Colorado museum treasures.
+Fans of Colorado history have a beautiful new attraction in the History Colorado Center in downtown Denver with three stories of exhibitions packed with gold mining, Wild West, Spanish American War, Ancestral Puebloan, 10th Mountain Division and other Colorado museum treasures.

 Until the Colorado History Center opens, delve into the state’s past at the Georgetown Loop Historic Mining & Railroad Park, the Colorado Springs Pioneer Museum, the Molly Brown House Museum, Fort Garland Museum or Bent’s Old Fort National Historic Site.